DevCity.NET,

 go ahead.

-and effort to create a very clear and comprehensive Help document that
+time and effort to create a very clear and comprehensive Help document

 I had a heart stopping moment after adding and editing some items and